• Portrait of Patricia Thille.

 Biography

-Dr. Patty Thille is a research-intensive assistant professor in the department of physical therapy at the College of Rehabilitation Sciences, Rady Faculty of Health Sciences, University of Manitoba.
+Dr. Patty Thille is a research-intensive associate professor in the department of physical therapy at the College of Rehabilitation Sciences, Rady Faculty of Health Sciences, University of Manitoba.

 Education